Tripartite Accord (1988): Negotiations

 According to the book 32 Battalion by Piet Nortje, during this campaign South Africa introduced its new secret weapons, the G5 and G6 howitzer guns.
 The cannons can fire a projectile over 40 km with a high degree of accuracy.
 The guns were used to halt the Cuban advance to the south and raised the specter of yet another unaffordable arms escalation between two medium-sized military powers.
 The South Africans assert that the new weapon raised Cuba's fear of more casualties in a war where Cuban fatalities had outnumbered South African fatalities by a factor 10.
-Conversely, the Cuban air force held air superiority, as was demonstrated by the bombing of the strategic Calueque complex, and the overflights in 1988 of Cuban Mig-23's of Namibian airspace.
+Conversely, the Cuban air force held air superiority, as was demonstrated by the bombing of the strategic Calueque complex, and the overflights in 1988 of Cuban Mig-23s of Namibian airspace.
 According to David Albright, South Africa believed that the discovery of preparations for a nuclear weapon test at the Vastrap facility created an urgency amongst the superpowers to find a solution.

 While the hostilities in Angola continued, the parties met in June and August in New York City and Geneva.
-Finally all approved an outline agreement of Principles for a Peaceful Settlement in South Western Africa on 20 July.
+Finally, all approved an outline agreement of Principles for a Peaceful Settlement in South Western Africa on 20 July.
 During the negotiations, the South Africans were asked to release imprisoned ANC activist Nelson Mandela as a sign of goodwill, which was denied.
 A ceasefire was finally agreed upon on August 8, 1988.
-Mandela remained in prison until 2 February 1990, when South Africa lifted the ban on activities of the ANC African National Congress.
+Mandela remained in prison until 2 February 1990, when South Africa lifted the ban on activities of the African National Congress.

 The negotiations were finalised in New York with Angola, Cuba and South Africa signing the accord on 22 December 1988.
 It provided for the retreat of South African forces from Angola, which had already taken place by 30 August; the withdrawal of South Africa from Namibia; and Namibia's independence and the withdrawal of Cuban forces from Angola within 30 months.

-The agreement followed the American linkage proposal which had also been pushed by South African on numerous occasions in 1984 and in 1986 (the UN plenary meeting).
+The agreement followed the American linkage proposal which had also been pushed by South Africa on numerous occasions in 1984 and in 1986 (the UN plenary meeting).
 Namibia was to gain independence on terms that South Africa had set out, including multi-party democracy, a capitalist free-market economy, and a transition period.

+The signing of the agreement was marred by the death of Bernt Carlsson, the United Nations Commissioner for Namibia, who had contributed to the agreement but was killed on Pan Am Flight 103, on his way to the signing ceremony.